Wayne Art Center Policies and Information

 - Clean and disinfect your work area with provided disinfectant.

-- Please bring water from home as our water fountains are turned off.
+- Please bring water from home.

 Classes and Workshops